salsify/arc-furnace/README.md

 1. Add a `filter` node and implementation to `Pipeline`
 2. Add examples for `ErrorHandler` interface.
 3. Add sugar to define a `BlockTransform` on a `Source` definition in a `Pipeline`.
-4. Add `unfold`, which blows a row out to multiple rows.

 ## Contributing